origadmin/toolkits/runtime/kratos/transport/gins/README.md

-# GIN
+# GINS

-What is GIN?
+What is GINS?

 Gin is an HTTP Web framework implemented in the Go/golang language.
 Simple interface, high performance.